sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="updatechilddomain"></a>
 # **UpdateChildDomain**
-> void UpdateChildDomain (string childAuthKey, string domainName, UpdateChildDomain updateChildDomain)
+> void UpdateChildDomain (string childIdentifier, string domainName, UpdateChildDomain updateChildDomain)

-Update the sender domain of reseller's child based on the childAuthKey and domainName passed
+Update the sender domain of reseller's child based on the childIdentifier and domainName passed

 ### Example
 ```csharp